TopoRec: Point Cloud Recognition Using Topological Data Analysis: Problem Definition

 \section{Problem Definition}

 Our problem formulation in this paper follows from \cite{uy2018pointnetvlad,zhang2019pcan}.
-Let us denote a database of $n$ point clouds $\{p_1,p_2,\ldots,p_n\}$ using $\mathcal{D}$.
-A query point cloud is denoted by $q$.
-Let $S(\cdot)$ denote the descriptor function applied on a point cloud $i$.
-The resultant vector is denoted by $v_i$.
-Any point cloud $i$ can be downsampled by applying a function $G(\cdot)$.
+Let $\mathcal{D}$ be a database of $n$ point clouds $\{P_1,P_2,\ldots,P_n\}$ and $Q$ be a query point cloud (typically, $Q\notin \mathcal{D}$).
+Let $S(P)$ denote a vectorization function (a descriptor function) that generates a vector feature descriptor $v_P$, for any point cloud $P$.
 The point cloud recognition problem can be described as follows:

-\begin{definition} Given a query point cloud $q$, find a point cloud $p^* \in \mathcal{D}$ such that the structural difference between $q$ and $p^*$ is minimized. \end{definition}
+\begin{problem} Given a query point cloud $Q$, report a point cloud $P^* \in \mathcal{D}$, such that the structural difference between $Q$ and $P^*$ is the minimum possible. \end{problem}

-To solve the problem stated in Def. \ref{def-prob}, we calculate the feature descriptor $S(p)$ of each $p \in \mathcal{D}$.
-Then, we calculate the descriptor of the query point cloud $q$ using $S(q)$.
-To find $p^* \in \mathcal{D}$, we find the point cloud $p$ for which the distance between $v_p$ and $v_q$ is the minimum:
+To solve Problem \ref{def-prob}, we pre-compute a feature descriptor $v_P:=S(P)$, for every $P \in \mathcal{D}$.
+When a query point cloud $Q$ arrives, its feature descriptor $v_Q:=S(Q)$ is computed.
+We return the point cloud $P \in \mathcal{D}$ as $P^*$ for which the distance $d(\cdot)$ (depending on the descriptor function used) between $v_P,v_Q$ is the minimum: